 Hengifoss sure is a natural wonder and no matter the season a visit is bound to take your breath away.
-In winter you will need to be more cautious while visiting the waterfall mainly caused by the walking paths getting slippery due to ice so it is important to keep away from the edges of both the gorge and the waterfall’s pool.
-Icicles are also likely to form and hang off the edge of the cliff (like the waterfall itself), and you do not want to be underneath when they fall.
+In winter you will need to be more cautious while visiting the waterfall.
+The walking paths get slippery due so it’s important to keep away from the edge.
+Also watch out for hanging icicles!

 Litlanesfoss is another gorgeous waterfall found in the Hengifossá river and is locally known as the basalt columns waterfall in the East, similar to the famous Svartifoss inside Skaftafell National Park.

 The waterfall is a 30 meters high (98,4 ft), a chute in the middle of strangely even hexagonal columns that together form the most photogenic scene.
 From Litlanesfoss you have a view of Hengifoss showing you just how short the walk is in between these two water wonders and can easily stop at Litlanesfoss going to or from Hengifoss.